 The task was to synchronize Moodle courses with the WooCommerce store.
 These synchronized courses will then be sold from the WooCommerce shop as products.

-Following a mountain of research this functionality was completed.
-Yes I did it!! 🙂
+Following a mountain of research, this functionality was completed.
+Yes, I did it!! 🙂

-But while I was at it there was a hiccup…there was a requirement to offer instalment plans on the courses and as some of you might know there isn’t any extension available in the market to provide instalment plans.
+But while I was at it there was a hiccup…there was a requirement to offer installment plans on the courses and as some of you might know there isn’t any extension available in the market to provide installment plans.
 So I had two options either develop one from the bottom up or use WooCommerce Subscriptions to formulate the most cost-effective workaround.
 And yes the second option is the one which I chose 😉

 How to use Subscriptions to Offer Installment Plans on Products